ShamanChandini/TIC-TAC-TOE/README.md

 Let's create a simple tic tac toe game in JavaScript.

-_We are going to use HTML to create the game board, CSS to create the game board's style, and use JavaScript to control the game.
+_I used HTML to create the game board,
-There are many different types of games we have.
-The mobile game, desktop games, web games, etc. Here we are going to create a web game that can be played on the web using the browser._
+CSS to create the game board's style, and use JavaScript to control the game._

 `❌❌❌
 ⭕⭕⭕`